file-cloud-world/geometry/README.md

-The geometry file is named as 'Geometry.txt'.
+The geometry file is named as 'Micromodel_experiment.txt'.